 Get Your Start with These Data Science Project Ideas

-There is an almost unlimited number of things you could put on a list like this one.
+There is an unlimited number of things you could put on a list like this one.
 I tried to limit myself to truly basic tasks which don’t overlap with machine learning (no regressors or classifiers).

 Below are some basic data science projects, with links to relevant datasets.
 I’ve assumed that you have a basic familiarity with the command line and at least one data science package, like Pandas.